Speak up for Children - Make a Positive Difference

-Court Appointed Special Advocates (CASA) volunteers are ordinary people doing extraordinary work for abused, neglected and abandoned children and youth in foster care.
-CASA volunteers are appointed by a juvenile court judge to advocate one-on-one providing a powerful voice for a child or youth during their uncertain journey in the foster care system.
+Court Appointed Special Advocates (CASA) Program volunteers are ordinary people doing extraordinary work for abused, neglected, and abandoned children and youth in foster care.
+CASA Volunteer Advocates are appointed by a juvenile court judge to advocate one-on-one providing a powerful voice for a child or youth during their uncertain journey in the foster care system.
 Support Volunteers, such as CASA Tutors, meet weekly with children and youth in our program, providing high quality, consistent, and accessible educational support.

-CASA of Contra Costa County will provide you with the training you need to be a successful advocate.
-CASA volunteers share the willingness and ability to commit one year, and 15-20 hours a month, to a child or youth to make a difference.
+CASA of Contra Costa County will provide you with the training you need to be a successful volunteer.

-STEP 1: Sign up for an Informational Session
+STEP 1: Sign up for an Online Informational Session